-The procedure for placing a composite resin dental filling is a routine treatment that we do every day at Michael Mabry, DDS, PA.
+The procedure for placing a composite resin dental filling is a routine treatment that we do every day at Michael Mabry, DDS, MAGD.
 Here’s how it works:

-- Drs.
-Mabry or Aduddell isolate the tooth from saliva to keep it dry.
+- Dr. Mabry isolates the tooth from saliva to keep it dry.

 - Any dental decay is removed.